Sunday, May 3, 2026

 Step 2: Set the Boot Layout

-Tell Fedora's kernel management tools to use the Boot Loader Specification format instead of GRUB-specific entries:
+Tell Fedora's kernel management tools to use the Boot Loader Specification format and to place kernels directly on the EFI System Partition:

 Step 3: Capture Your Kernel Command Line